caseyamcl/configula/README.md

 [![Build Status](https://travis-ci.org/caseyamcl/Configula.png?branch=master)](https://travis-ci.org/caseyamcl/Configula)

-Use this library when you want to load configuration from the filesystem, environment, or other source.
+Use this library when you want to load configuration from the filesystem, environment, and other sources.
 It implements your configuration values as an immutable object in PHP.
-It is a framework-independent tool, and can be easily used in any PHP app.
+It is a framework-independent tool, and can be easily used in any PHP application.

 ## Features